Request Access to Climatiqs data tool kit.

 Now, let’s clarify the ultimate question of how to apply spend-based factors.

-Input-Output analysis is a powerful tool to understand supply-chain emissions and can be used by companies to conduct the first approximation of their Scope 3 emissions.
-Frameworks such as the GHG Protocol, PCAF, TCFD, and others encourage the usage of spend-based methods where activity data is absent or difficult to obtain—bearing in mind the limitations.
-They are ideal as a first assessment to understand hotspots of emissions, which, where possible, should be assessed with activity-based emission factors.
+Input-output analysis is a powerful tool to understand supply chain emissions and can be used by companies to conduct a first approximation of their Scope 3 emissions.
+Frameworks such as the GHG Protocol, PCAF, TCFD, and others encourage the usage of spend-based methods where activity data is absent or difficult to obtain.
+They are ideal as a first assessment to pinpoint emissions hotspots, which should then be assessed with activity-based emission factors where possible.

-Spend-based emission factors are always drawn from a global representation of emissions.
+It's important to remember that spend-based emission factors are drawn from a global representation of emissions.
 They provide a solid, high-level assessment but cannot differentiate or depict nuances between products or suppliers at the local level.

-IOTs are not updated each year—for example EXIOBASE only offers data until 2019, though an update is expected soon.
-Due to inflation, prices increase every year.
-This means that if companies use spend-based data from recent years, they should apply inflation correction in order to compare to older versions of IOTs.
-Better yet, they should match the spend-based factors with the specific country, as the numbers can differ hugely.
+IOTs are generally not updated every single year, and data may be outdated by a few years.
+However, due to inflation, prices increase every year.
+This means that if companies use expenditure data from recent years in their emissions calculations, they must apply inflation correction in order to compare to older data from IOTs.
+They should also pay attention to match the spend-based factors with their specific country, as the estimated emissions for a product can differ hugely across the globe depending on where that product was purchased.

 As was pointed out above, users should check precisely which type of spend data they should use depending on source.
 For example, USEEIO emission factors from EPA are already in purchaser prices, including all margins and taxes—the price paid for a product should simply be multiplied by an emission factor.
 On the other hand, EXIOBASE provides data in basic prices, so companies have to make sure they use spend data without transport, tax, and trade margins, otherwise they may get an overestimated carbon footprint.